Revenue Recognition for SaaS Businesses

 Allocate the transaction price to separate performance obligations – Because SaaS products are delivered continually, they have a continuous performance obligation, rather than a range of separate performance obligations.
 So, in this case, a share of the overall billing value is allocated to each month that forms part of the outlined service period.

-Recognise revenue as each performance obligation is fulfilled – At this point, billings are turned into recognised revenue.
+Recognize revenue as each performance obligation is fulfilled – At this point, billings are turned into recognized revenue.

 Risks and rewards transferred from seller to buyer